Fitness programming and management

 You see the power of fitness and wellness in your own life.
 Your determination, through exercise or nutrition, has involved a structured path with clearly defined and successive goals that, on a personal level, have delivered results.
 Perhaps you’ve also informally guided others through their own fitness journeys with advice or support, and now you wonder how you can translate your passion for exercise and health into a career.

-The University of Missouri-Columbia’s (Mizzou) online undergraduate certificate in fitness programming and management lets you unleash your potential.
+The University of Missouri’s (Mizzou) online undergraduate certificate in fitness programming and management lets you unleash your potential.
 Courses covering the fundamentals of fitness equip you with the tools to spearhead workplace wellness programs, advance in a corporate fitness facility or strike out on your own as a well-rounded personal trainer.
 In all scenarios, your broadened skillset helps you prepare fitness and nutrition plans for individuals across a spectrum of ages and get a wellness-centric program or business off the ground.

-In terms of your own career progress, this online fitness certificate paves the way to obtaining national certification as a Certified Personal Trainer (ACSM-CPT), Group Exercise Instructor (ACSM-GEI), Certified Strength and Conditioning Specialist (NSCA-CSCS) or Tactical Strength and Conditioning Facilitator® (TSAC-F®).
 Should you opt to further your education, this certificate gives you a head start on a bachelor of science in fitness programming and management from Mizzou or a similar sports medicine-centric degree.

 Quick facts